Summary

 mcp.run(transport="stdio")

-That is a complete, runnable MCP server in about 80 lines of meaningful code.
-It exposes two tools (get_weather and get_forecast), one resource (weather://supported-cities), and one prompt (weather_report).
+The above constitutes a complete, runnable MCP server in approximately 80 lines of meaningful code.
+It exposes two tools (get_weather and get_forecast), one resource (weather://supported-cities) and one prompt (weather_report).

-FastMCP class (from the mcp package) is the high-level API that handles all the JSON-RPC boilerplate, capability negotiation, and message routing for you.
-The decorators @mcp.tool(), @mcp.resource(), and @mcp.prompt() map directly to the three MCP primitives.
+FastMCP class from the mcp package is the high-level API that handles JSON-RPC boilerplate, capability negotiation and message routing on behalf of the developer.
+The decorators @mcp.tool(), @mcp.resource() and @mcp.prompt() map directly to the three MCP primitives.

 TypeScript MCP Server: Database Query Service